 This is the next on our list of types of butterflies in Maryland.

-The Mourning Cloak is one of Maryland’s most common types of butterflies.
-It is known for its dark wings that are edged with a bright yellow band.
+The Mourning Cloak is one of Maryland’s most common butterfly species.
+It is known for its dark wings, which are edged with a bright yellow band.

 These butterflies are typically found in wooded areas and can be seen flying from early spring to late fall.